Pandorina kutija

-It was released by the Dancing Bear.
-Contains ten songs, and is produced by Dino Dvornik and Srđan Sekulović.
+It was released on the Dancing Bear label.
+The record contains ten songs and is produced by Dino Dvornik and Srđan Sekulović.

 The album features guests Davor Gobac, Ivica Krajač, Simo Mraović, Srđan Sekulović, Željko Banić and others.

-The album brings several hits "Iden ća ka i moj ćaća" ("I'll go to my uncle"), "Hipnotiziran" ("Hypnotized"), "Pelin i med" ("Wormwood and honey"), "Nadahnuće" ("Inspiration") i "Sretan Božić, sretna Nova godina" ("Merry Christmas, happy New Year").
+The album spawned several hits such as "Iden ća ka i moj ćaća" ("I'm going to go like my dad"), "Hipnotiziran" ("Hypnotized"), "Pelin i med" ("Wormwood and honey"), "Nadahnuće" ("Inspiration") and "Sretan Božić, sretna Nova godina" ("Merry Christmas, happy New Year").

 The material for the album was recorded from 2005 to 2008 in cooperation with the record label Dancing Bear.
 The release of the album was announced by the single "Hipnotiziran", which was released in the summer of 2008.
 The single was at the top of the charts immediately after its release, while the promotion itself was the last.
 Along with the album, a book called "Kralj funka" ("The King of Funk") was published, which contains numerous photos from the Dvornik family album.

 In 2009, Dino Dvornik received the prestigious Croatian record award Porin in the categories album of the year, best pop album, best art design, best video number and lifetime achievement for this album.

 Dino Dvornik was also nominated for song of the year, best male vocal performance, best collaboration, best arrangement, best production and best recording.